b3-exmo/b3-exmo.github.io/docs/Tithing/Charitable Giving.md

 If you're not familiar with the [Widow's Mite Report](https://widowsmitereport.wordpress.com/), now's a good time to check in on their findings.
 It's a group of, reportedly, "current and former Church members, whose professional and educational backgrounds include business, finance, law, investment management, economics, journalism and history."
 They do a better job than I do of tracking down [sources and documents](https://widowsmitereport.wordpress.com/sources/) pertaining to the LDS Church's finances, statistics, spending, etc. They present their findings in an easily-digestible slideshow.

 Looking through their 2023 report ([1](https://widowsmitereport.wordpress.com/2023update), [2](https://www.canva.com/design/DAFDocnELmA/view), they mention some "fuzzy metrics" starting around [page 15](https://www.canva.com/design/DAFDocnELmA/view#15).
 Given the church's opacity in how they determine these numbers to report, all I have to work with is circumstantial evidence, and it doesn't look good.

+I will observe that, in the Widow's Mite report on the LDS church's [2024 charitable spending](https://thewidowsmite.org/caring-2024/), they include a slide dedicated to debunking the idea that the church's overall charitable donations include missionary hours as evaluated service.
+(Page 13, if you'd like to see for yourself.)
+It appears to me that the LDS church is not reporting in that way.
+I'll need to track down a source for this next claim, but I do remember reading accusations that the church had, at one point, included them (some time around 2019?) but has since stopped since that's dishonest.

 &nbsp;